PredixDev/PredixMobileJavaSDK/README.md

 ## Service Annotations

-Predix Mobile allows you to define and register custom services that are used to extend the functionality of Predix Mobile.
+You can define and register custom services that are used to extend the functionality of Predix Sync service.
 The service-based architecture allows your hybrid apps to request resources as they do for any other REST-based request.
 The following Java annotations enable you to tell the SDK how your service should work and when it should be called:

 - `@RequestMapping`
 - `@RequestParam`